giseleMwizera/CV_challenge/README.md

 # CV_challenge

-Solved the given cv challenge
+Had to implement the given CV design in ATLP cohort 8